tuethu/IBM-Data-Science-Course/Course 3_Data Science Methodology/Readme.md

 ### Module 1: From Problem to Approach and from Requirements to Collection
 - Business Understanding
 - Analytic Approach
+- Analytic Approach Based on the Question Type
+- Activity - Business Understanding: Asking Questions
+- Activity - Analytical Approach: Identifying the Pattern to Address the Question
+- Lesson Summary: From Problem to Approach
+- Practice Quiz: From Problem to Approach
+- Glossary: From Problem to Approach
+- Graded Quiz:  From Problem to Approach
 - Data Requirements
 - Data Collection
-- Lab: From Problem to Approach
+- From Requirements to Collection
-- Lab: From Requirement to Collection
+- Lesson Summary: From Requirements to Collection
-- Quiz: From Problem to Approach
+- Practice Quiz: From Requirements to Collection
+- Glossary: From Requirements to Collection
-- Quiz: From Requirement to Collection
+- Graded quiz:  From Requirements to Collection

 ### Module 2: From Understanding to Preparation and from Modeling to Evaluation
 - Data Understanding